-Located adjacent to Philadelphia’s historic Independence Mall (directly across the Mall from The Liberty Bell Center), The Bourse offers a convenient resting spot while you sight-see.
-The 105-year-old Victorian building — listed on the National Register of Historic Places — houses a food court and specialty shops.
+Located adjacent to Philadelphia’s historic Independence Mall (directly across the Mall from The Liberty Bell Center), The Bourse offers a convenient resting spot for sightseers.

 Kaiserman Company, Inc. purchased The Philadelphia Bourse Building in 1979, renaming it “The Bourse” and adapting it as a retail and office complex.

-Celebrating more than 100 years as a center for commerce and trade, The Bourse is now one of Philadelphia’s leading commercial complexes, home to 24 retail and food service stores and more than 50 businesses.
+Celebrating more than 100 years as a center for commerce and trade, The Bourse is now undergoing a massive restoration and will reopen as a destination for artisanal food from local vendors.

 Book the Visit Philly Overnight Hotel Package for stays through June 15, 2018 and get FREE hotel parking as well as a $25 We ♥ 13th Street restaurants gift card, a $25 CHeU Noodle restaurants gift card, a $25 gift card to R2L, a free cheesesteak from Campo's and a $10 Lyft credit.